The Origins of The Cotton Tree Trust

 One chilly day in December 2015, I got a call from my stepson in South London.

 “We’ve been asked to host an asylum seeker on Christmas day,” he said.
-“What do you and Dad think?”
+“He lives near you.
+Could you pick him up?”

 “His name is Michael.”

-So my husband and I turned up with our dog at the Catholic Worker hostel in North London on Xmas morning.
+We turned up with our dog at the Catholic Worker hostel in North London on Xmas morning.
 We had no idea who Michael was or what to expect.
 We knew almost nothing about asylum seekers.

 Michael turned out to be a friendly African guy with a big warm smile.
 He got into the back seat and instantly made friends with the dog, who licked and nuzzled him all the way to South London.
 Michael had brought her a tennis ball and I remember thinking what a great gift this was.
 He knew we had a dog, and he must have found it in a park or on a street.
 It was one of those gifts that hit the mark: instantly appreciated, muddy and chewed.
 Much better than the chocolates that, in our ignorance, we gave him.
 We had a great deal to learn, and it was on that Christmas day that our learning began.

-It started with a stream of talk from Michael.
+It started with a torrent of talk from Michael.
 He told us about his solicitor, the lack of privacy where he lived, struggles with the Home Office, dismissive attitudes of people in the street, and much more.
 There was a detail that stuck in my mind because it was so human.

-“Where do you put your urine when you’re on the streets all day without any cash?” he complained.
+He and his house mates weren’t allowed to be in the hostel between 10am and 6pm.
+“Where do you put your pee when you’re on the streets all day without any cash?” he complained.

-Christmas lunch was a bit awkward, and I understand much better now how hard it is for an asylum seeker to join a family of UK citizens.
+Lunch was a bit awkward, and I understand much better now how hard it is for an asylum seeker to join a family of UK citizens.
 We were trying to reach out to Michael, find appropriate things to say, and he was trying to find appropriate things to say to us.
 But the hosts were busy with chicken and burnt potatoes, and the kids were in a frenzy of excitement.
 I love seeing my family, but I was relieved when the four of us – three humans, one dog – piled back into the car to go home.

 “I need a suitcase to keep my things in,” he replied, so we arranged for him to come to our house a few days later to collect a suitcase and have a meal.
-In fact, we had two spare suitcases and they were sitting in the hall when he arrived.
-I was expecting him to choose one.

 “I’ll have both, please,” he said.